 Whether you are a Sole Trader or a Limited Company, there are important dates that you need to remember.
 These include statutory tax return filing dates from the Irish Revenue Commissioner, and Annual Return filing dates from the Companies Registration Office (CRO) if you are a Limited Company.

-Most of your statutory deadlines will recur annually, like the Income Tax Return, and the Annual Return.
-But some can be more frequent, like bi-monthly VAT returns (check our post on VAT on services in Ireland), or monthly Employer Payroll Returns.
+Most of your statutory deadlines will recur annually, like the Income Tax Return and the Annual Return.
+But some can be more frequent, like bi-monthly VAT returns or monthly Employer Payroll Returns.
 Some of these dates are also specific to your business and may require some calculation to find your exact deadline date.
-If at any point you need help, reach out to our Client Services Team and we are happy to provide more support to your business.

 In this guide, you will learn the different deadline dates that businesses in Ireland should be aware of.
 We will also provide some tips and advice on how to stay on top of your deadlines, what you need to prepare for each deadline, and what happens if you miss one.

 |Annual Return||Limited Company||First – 6 months after the company’s incorporation date

 |Corporation Tax Return||Limited Company||9 months after the company’s financial year-end|

 |Preliminary Tax||Limited Company and Sole Traders||For companies, 31 days before the end of your accounting period, and before the 23rd of that month.